A little history of garlics and Provençal aïoli

 Everybody knows this famous Provencal garlic mayonnaise, whose name comes from the French word ail (″garlic″) and the Provencal one oli, ″oil″.

 People eat it with cold meat, eggs, or a simple piece of bread…

 They make the ″big aioli″ 3 times in the year, it’s a special meal for celebrations: we can eat it with boiled cod and eggs, vegetables and snails.
 Yum!

-In antic times, people used garlic as a medicine.
-Pline said it was good against the consumption.
-But for the Greek, beware!
-Garlic had also a bad reputation: those who ate too much could not enter in a temple dedicated to Cybele!
+But garlic had also a bad reputation: those who ate too much could not enter in a temple dedicated to Cybele!
 Why?
 Because of the smell, maybe?

-Medieval recipes suggest ″a garlic sauce with milk″, another sauce made of garlic, ginger and broth… and even a sauce with garlic and mustard.
+Medieval recipes suggested ″a garlic sauce with milk″, another sauce made of garlic, ginger and broth… and even a sauce with garlic and mustard.
 Ancestor of our aioli?